61 Bathroom Vanity Ideas

-One large mirror also looks beautiful if the vanity counter has double sinks.
-You can extend the mirror across to both sinks and give people room to utilize the entire counter space between the sinks.
+One large mirror also looks beautiful if the counter has double sinks.
+You can extend the mirror across to both sinks and give people room to utilize the entire counter between the sinks.

-For an ultra-modern look, consider a mirror that has lighting built-into it.
+For an ultra-modern look, consider a mirror that has lighting built into it.
 This eliminates the need for additional lighting fixtures and creates the best shadow-free lighting for women applying makeup.

 The vanity is considered a task area in the bathroom.
 You should have lighting that makes using the sink, counter, and mirror easier.
 This means having bright light that illuminates the person and sink area.

-Common places for vanity lighting are at face level on either side of the mirror or above it.
+Common places for lighting are at face level on either side of the mirror or above it.
 You could have lights placed on the counter, but this isn’t as common.
-Having lights placed low puts them at risk of getting splashed by the sink and creates weird upward shadows.
+Having lights placed low puts them at risk of getting splashed by the and creates weird upward shadows.

 Another popular lighting option is to mount the fixture above the mirror to cast the light downward.
-You could mount your lights on the wall but you can also hang them from the ceiling as pendant lights.
+You could mount your lights on the wall, but you can also hang them from the ceiling as pendant lights.

 When hanging your lights, look at where the light gets shown.
 You don’t want the light to cast ugly shadows on the person.
-It should create a bright light that makes using the sink and mirror easier.
+It should create a bright light that makes using the and mirror easier.

 The bathroom countertop you choose for the vanity needs to be impervious to water.
 Bathrooms are full of moisture, and the vanity needs to survive this moist environment.
 A smart choice is using a stone, such as marble or granite.

-A common choice is to use a thin layer or marble granite on top of your wood cabinets.
+A common choice is to use a thin layer of marble granite on top of your wood cabinets.
 Then your sinks will be dropped into the counter.
 If you want to create a unique and bold statement, consider using a thicker piece of stone.

 If you’re looking for something more affordable than natural stone, consider using a concrete countertop.
-This common building material can give your bathroom a modern feel.
+This common building material can give your a modern feel.
 A concrete countertop gives you complete freedom because you can form it into almost any shape you want.

 Whatever wood you use, make sure it’s properly treated to extend its life.
-You should also choose a vessel sink that sits on top of the counter to prevent excess water from splashing onto it and ruining the finish.
+You should also choose a vessel that sits on top of the counter to prevent excess water from splashing onto it and ruining the finish.